 Meghan’s redesign of Nottingham Cottage at Kensington Palace

 So how might Meghan have put her stamp on the humble abode?
-Judging from the former actress’s Instagram page, we predict that she’ll be keen to create a neutral, but comfy, cosy vibe for her new home.
+Judging from the former actress’s Instagram page, we predict that she’ll have created a neutral, but comfy, cosy vibe for her new home.

-Pictures of her Toronto home on her social media show a relaxed, bohemian décor, with plenty of comfy blankets, beige furniture, and an abundance of flowers.
+Pictures of her Toronto home on her social media show a relaxed, bohemian décor, with plenty of comfy blankets, cream furniture, and an abundance of flowers.

-In fact, it’s likely the Prince will be treated to a fresh bouquet of Meghan’s favourite, peonies, every week now that the pair live together.
+In fact, it’s likely that Prince Harry is treated to a fresh bouquet of Meghan’s favourite, peonies, every week now that the pair live together.
 Lucky boy!

 The former actress is also said to love Diqtyque candles, Jo Malone scents, and impressive art.
-Sounds like it’s a very beautiful home!
+Sounds like it would be a very beautiful home!

 And it seems that Meghan also favours a sleek, minimalist design in the kitchen too, having previously shared a picture of her all-white, monochrome kitchen.